Agnes4Him/TBI/README.md

 The pipeline then runs the Terraform configurations to apply the Terraform configurations and provision all the needed infrastructures such a s networking, instances, load balancer etc.

 ## Monitoring
+Since the API is deployed in EC2 instances that are running behind an Application Loadbalancer in AWS, there's automatically provision for detailed HTTP metrics which include:
+** RequestCount - Number of requests
+** HTTPCode_Target_4XX_Count - Client-side error
+** HTTPCode_Target_5XX_Count - Server-side errors
+** TargetResponseTime - Response time

+These can be accessed at `CloudWatch > Metrics > ALB > Per Target Group or Per Load Balancer`

+A dashboard is then created from this as needed, and alarms can be integrated with this for prompt notifications through Simple Notification Service (SNS).